 You may feel frustrated.
 If you baby is fussy, you probably are not getting the sleep you need.
 Other feelings, like frustration, can makes things feel overwhelming.

 Pause and take a few deep breaths.
 You can count to 10 when you feel frustrated with your baby's crying.
 It is okay to place your baby on their back in their crib and walk away.
 You can check on them every 5 to 10 minutes.
 If you are afraid that you might hurt your baby, even without meaning to, get help right away.
 Call a friend or neighbor to come over.
 If no one is available and you are feeling out of control, call 911.

-- Anticipate trouble times.
-If your baby has colic, he or she will likely develop a crying pattern.
-Typically, babies cry more during the late afternoon or early evening, although the timing can vary.
-Schedule a relative, friend, or neighbor to come over a few times a week when you expect a crying episode to begin.
-Having support and sharing caregiving responsibilities can help you stay calm and manage your feelings more effectively.
-Babies pick up on your frustrations, which can make them cry more.
+Typically, babies cry more during the late afternoon or early evening.
+Schedule a relative, friend, or neighbor to come over a few times a week.
+Having support and sharing caregiving responsibilities can help you care for yourself.

 Author: Healthwise Staff

 Kathleen Romito MD - Family Medicine